google/randen/README.md

 ## Security

 Randen is indistinguishable from random and backtracking-resistant.
-For more details and benchmarks, please see the paper "Randen - fast backtracking-resistant random generator with AES+Feistel+Reverie" (pending publication).
+For more details and benchmarks, please see ["Randen - fast backtracking-resistant random generator with AES+Feistel+Reverie"](https://arxiv.org/abs/1810.02227).

 ## Usage